anpham6/chrome-docs/source/document/finalize.rst

 Finalize
 ========

-You can exclude unnecessary processing files using the dataset attribute in ``<script|link|style>`` tags.
+You can exclude unnecessary processing files using the dataset attribute in these tags:

+- script
+- link
+- style

 Other elements can be excluded only through a configuration file.

 .. code-block:: html